tkn-tub/virtual-cycling-environment/README.md

 ## License

-This project is lincensed under GNU GPLv3.
+This project is licensed under GNU GPLv3.
 See the [LICENSE](LICENSE) file for the full license text.

 ## Reference